-- To promote Enterprise and Engagement at UEA.
-Enterprise and Engagement incorporates 'knowledge transfer' and comprises academic enterprise and business, community and public engagement, and is normally the use of or development of intellectual capital through an interaction between the university and non-academic sectors. - Attending School meetings as required and participating in the development of teaching and research within the School. - Engaging in continuous professional development, for example through participation in relevant staff development programmes. - Supporting the development of more junior or less experienced staff. - Leading on education initiatives. - Undertaking, subject to the agreement of the Head of School and the University as appropriate, external commitments which enhance the reputation of the University. - Contributing to quality audits and/or assessments in higher education. - Establishing and maintaining positive interpersonal relationships with other staff members and external partners. - Such other duties at a comparable level of responsibility as may be reasonably requested from time to time by the Head of School, e.g. contribution to School events. - Contribute to the continuous development and implementation of the School. - Positively support and promote the University's Values in all aspects of work. - Abide by all University Regulations and Policies relevant to the role. - Observe the strict rules of confidentiality applicable to work within the School.
+- · Advising a full complement of student advisees. - To promote Enterprise and Engagement at UEA.
+Enterprise and Engagement incorporates 'knowledge transfer' and comprises academic enterprise and business, community and public engagement, and is normally the use of or development of intellectual capital through an interaction between the university and non-academic sectors. - Attending Medical School meetings as required and participating in the development of teaching and research within the Medical School. - Engaging in continuous professional development, for example through participation in relevant staff development programmes. - Undertaking, subject to the agreement of the Head of School and the University as appropriate, external commitments which enhance the reputation of the University. - Contributing to quality audits and/or assessments in higher education. - Such other duties at a comparable level of responsibility as may be reasonably requested from time to time by the Dean of the Medical School, e.g. contribution to Medical School events. - Contribute to the continuous development and implementation of the Medical School. - Positively support and promote the University's Values in all aspects of work. - Abide by all University Regulations and Policies relevant to the role. - Observe the strict rules of confidentiality applicable to work within the Medical School.